AtsadawatK/atsadawat-resume/README.md

-# Project Resume
+# Project Resume with Responsive

-This project is a landing page website for Pensook.
-It is a cooperative education project that I worked on using React.js and Next.js, with Material UI for CSS styling.
-It includes API integration to fetch data from the backend and features a text editor for editing blog content that can be displayed.
+This project is a resume website that will display my CV and showcase the skills and projects I have worked on.

 ## Tech Stack